 Heat an oven to 180C.

-In a large frying pan, heat 2 tbsp of the olive oil.
-Add the onion, the garlic and a pinch of salt, cover and leave to sweat over a medium heat for around 15 minutes until they are sweet and translucent.
+In a large frying pan, heat 2 Place a large frying pan over a medium/low heat, add the olive oil and fry the onion and garlic until sweet and translucent, around 20 minutes.
 Then add the spinach leaves in batches, allowing each batch to wilt before adding the next.
 Allow to cool and then squeeze out any excess liquid.
 Turn the spinach into a large mixing bowl, crumble in the feta cheese and add the lemon zest, a generous grating of nutmeg and the sweet cicely.
 Season to your taste.

 Then, in a smaller bowl, whisk together the milk (or yoghurt), the egg and the remaining olive oil.